 - Identify opportunities for upskilling, reskilling and professional development

 the need for flexibility

-A strong strategy to acquire and deploy flexible workers where they're most needed will lead to positive outcomes such as:
+A solid strategy to acquire and deploy flexible workers where they're most needed will lead to positive outcomes such as:

-- Acquiring particular skills for certain projects or short-term needs
+- Acquiring particular skills for specific projects or short-term needs

 - Agility and adaptability